-LEED for Commercial Interiors is the green benchmark appropriate for the tenant improvement market.
-It is the recognized system for certifying high performance green interiors that: are healthy, productive places to work; are less costly to operate and maintain; and have a reduced environmental footprint.
-LEED-CI provides a framework to make sustainable choices to tenants and designers who do not occupy whole buildings.
+LEED v4 for Interior Design and Construction (ID+C), successor to the LEED for Commercial Interiors program, is the green benchmark appropriate for the tenant improvement market.
+It is the recognized system for certifying high-performance green interiors that: are healthy, productive places to work; are less costly to operate and maintain; and have a reduced environmental footprint.
+LEED v4 provides a framework to make sustainable choices to tenants and designers who do not occupy whole buildings and addresses the following performance categories: